StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 The following sections describe the details of the implementation of the deployment pattern,

 * Section III describes in detail how to spawn the infrastructure in Amazon Web Services using CloudFormation.
-* Section IV describes in detail how to setup the web server, the operates the pipeline
+* Section IV describes in detail how to setup the web server, that operates the pipeline.
 * Section V describes the pipeline in detail.
 * Section VI wraps up knowledge on Kubernetes, Docker and useful ways-of-working with Kubernetes.